bendarlingdesign/podium-python-selenium/DemoPodiumProject/utilities and bugs/README.txt

 ** To run all the tests, make sure you are in the test case folder in the terminal.
 Type the command, pytest and press enter.
 ** To execute a specific test, make sure you are in the test case folder in the terminal.
 Type the command, pytest test_theTestName.py
 ** The terminal will display if the test(s) were a failure or 100% pass.

+**Page Objects file added but not applied to the test cases.
+Did not have time to impliment them or add classes.